Becky Bloomwood: Shopaholic & Sister

-The novel commences with newly-wed Becky enjoying her 10-month-long honeymoon around the World.
+The novel commences with newlywed Becky enjoying her 10-month-long honeymoon around the World.
 When she visits Milan, Italy, Becky shops while Luke meets a new client.
 After promising her new husband that she will not buy anything, she explores the city with the intention of purchasing a gift for Luke.
 Becky purchases a new leather belt, wanting to replace the one she ruined when she was waxing her legs with the hot wax.
 Her resolve wanes when she encounters the chance to purchase an Angel handbag.
 Unfortunately, Becky cannot purchase it immediately because there is a wait list.
 Nathan Temple, a customer at the shop, helps jump Becky to the top of the waiting list because he and the owner are friends.
 She promises to pay him back someday and gives Luke the new belt.
 He is pleased with the belief Becky has changed and apologizes for his quick judgment.
 Upon coming home, she discovers to her disappointment that no one was happy to see her and Luke back, but also her parents appear to be hiding something.
-While she was away, Suze had found herself a new best friend in Lulu whom doesn't really like Becky and the feelings appear quite mutual.
+While she was away, Suze had found herself a new best friend in Lulu whom doesn't really like Becky, and the feelings appear quite mutual.
 After a confrontation with Lulu, Becky feels more isolated from her best friend since the two women have more in common.
 Luke comforts her and admits that no one was expecting them back for another month.
-Becky's problems become worse when two truckloads of her souvenirs show up to their loft and the bills are outrageously expensive.
+Becky's problems become worse when two truckloads of her souvenirs show up at their loft, and the bills are outrageously expensive.
 At first, Luke appears to be mildly amused by what Becky has purchased from all over the World.
 Eventually, it becomes obvious that there is not sufficient space for all of Becky's purchases.
 She promises Luke that she will arrange things properly.